Knoxville student, 13, shares emotional poem about recent community violence

 KNOXVILLE, Tenn.
 (WATE) — A 13-year-old Knoxville student has found a creative way to voice her feelings about the recent shootings deaths of four teenagers.

-Sherry Bailey says her granddaughter, Jordan, attends Gresham Middle School, where students “share their feeling each and every day about what is going on in our communities.”
+Sherry Bailey says her granddaughter, Jordan Mayes, attends Gresham Middle School, where students “share their feeling each and every day about what is going on in our communities.”

 Bailey says Jordan has a unique perspective because she is an African-American student adopted by a white family.
 Jordan’s poem is shared below, as it was submitted and with her permission.